proxmox/ceph/ceph/doc/cephadm/troubleshooting.rst

 When using ``cephadm shell``, as in the example above, any changes made to the container that is spawned by the shell command are ephemeral.
 After the shell session exits, the files that were downloaded and installed cease to be available.
-You can simply re-run the same commands every time ``cephadm shell`` is invoked, but in order to save time and resources one can create a new container image and use it for repeated debugging sessions.
+You can simply re-run the same commands every time ``cephadm shell`` is invoked, but to save time and resources you can create a new container image and use it for repeated debugging sessions.

-In the following example, we create a simple file that will construct the container image.
+In the following example, we create a simple file that constructs the container image.
 The command below uses podman but it is expected to work correctly even if ``podman`` is replaced with ``docker``::